-Sam threw the briefcase onto the front seat and ran around to the driver's side.
-He started the engine, started to pull out then slammed his brakes on as a car he hadn't seen whizzed by him.
+Sam threw the briefcase onto the front seat and started to pull out slamming on his brakes on as a car he hadn't seen whizzed by him.
 Okay, just slow down, Sam, he told himself.
 The need for Toby to see the speech before staff really wasn't worth getting his car wrecked for.
 He pulled out, this time checking over his shoulder twice first.
 It had been raining hard all morning but now the sun was breaking through the clouds.
 Sam fumbled for his sunglasses to combat the glare of the sun on the wet road.
-Unable to find them he settled for pulling down the eyeshade instead.
+Unable to find them he settled for pulling down the shade instead.
 He turned a corner and grabbed hold of his briefcase before it could slide away from him and off the seat.

 With one hand on the wheel, Sam propped the case back against the passenger seat and then attempted to clip it shut.
 His fingers groped the metal latch as he kept his gaze on the road ahead.
 The sun continued to shine as a sudden downpour began which took Sam completely by surprise.
-He flicked on his wipers to the fastest setting.
-Not only was the sun still glaring but now the rain was making it almost impossible to see anything more that a few feet ahead.
+He flicked on his wipers.
+Not only was the sun still glaring but now the rain was making it almost impossible to see anything more than a few feet ahead.
 He pressed lightly on the breaks a couple of times and then slowed down.

-'There'll be a rainbow,' he thought to himself and that was the last thought he had before his world was irrevocably changed by the events that followed.
+'There'll be a rainbow,' he thought to himself and that was the last thought he had before his world was irrevocably changed.

 She was staring directly at Sam now.
 Her face was pleading with him as her screams were replaced with words.
 "Help her…please…help her."
 She stopped looking at Sam and her horrified expression switched to the ground beside his car.
 He moved quickly and then stopped suddenly as he saw what she was staring at.
 Sprawled on the ground was another young woman, her body motionless but her eyes open and staring.
 Sam sat down beside her.
 He knew he shouldn't move her so he reached for her hand.
 Behind him he could hear someone calling an ambulance.
 The woman felt Sam's hand and tried to sit up but he told her not to move and asked her what her name was.